SlimmithJimmith/Aibodes/README.md

-# Aidobes - PropertySwipe 🏠💕
+# Aibodes - PropertySwipe 🏠💕

 A cross-platform real estate app with Tinder-like swiping functionality built with Flutter.
 Match buyers with sellers through an intuitive swipe interface.

-## About Aidobes
+## About Aibodes

-Aidobes is a tech startup focused on revolutionizing the real estate industry through innovative mobile applications.
+Aibodes is a tech startup focused on revolutionizing the real estate industry through innovative mobile applications.
 Our flagship product, PropertySwipe, combines the familiar Tinder swiping experience with property browsing to create a more engaging and efficient way to find your dream home.

 ## Features ✨